Wild Mushroom Cobbler

 1 tablespoon of Kosher salt

-1 (1-ounce) package of dried Porcini mushrooms, finely ground
+1 (1-ounce) package of dried Porcini mushrooms, finely-ground

 3 Portobello mushrooms, stems and gills removed, diced

-4 Trumpet mushrooms, trim bottoms, and diced
+4 Trumpet mushrooms, trim bottoms, and dice

 12 Cremini mushrooms, diced